 Ultimately, the yule log was thought to determine a person's good or bad luck, and there are many variations on this superstition.
-One European belief held that the log had to catch fire on the first attempt to light it, lest all the inhabitants of the home where it burned suffer bad luck.
+One European belief held that the log had to catch fire on the first attempt to light it, lest bad luck fall upon all the inhabitants of the home where it burned.
 Another stated that the remains of a log must be kept for the following year's ceremony for good luck, which would extend across successive generations.
 The ashes were sometimes stored under a bed in order to make a home immune to evil spirits and lightning strikes.

 English Christmas traditions called for a great oak to be cut on Christmas Eve.
 And it had to be able to burn through all 12 days of Christmas, during which time family members would refrain from labor to celebrate the season.
-The log would be brought home with much celebrating and everyone pulling it home [source: Morton].
+The family would collectively pull the log home with much celebration [source: Morton].